PowerDNS/pdns/docs/settings.rst

 -  String
 -  Default: ecdsa256

-.. versionchanged:: 4.1.0
-  Renamed from ``default-ksk-algorithms``.
-No longer supports multiple algorithm names.

 The algorithm that should be used for the KSK when running :doc:`pdnsutil secure-zone <manpages/pdnsutil.1>` or using the :doc:`Zone API endpoint <http-api/cryptokey>`